“The question isn’t who’s going to let me; it’s who is going to stop me.” — Ayn Rand

 Philanthropy and public service ran in her family.
 She would volunteer to help the underprivileged through the Social Service League of Mumbai’s St Xavier’s College.

 She sat on the board of Akansha Foundation, an NGO which provides free education to underprivileged children.
-Since its inception in 1991, it grew from an organization of student volunteers to a professional concern with over 700 staff, with thousands of students under its wing.
+Since its inception in 1991, it has grown from an organization of student volunteers to a professional concern with over 700 staff, with thousands of students under its wing.

 At Teach for India, she was part of the team that formulated a curriculum for teachers.